corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/deployment-kubernetes.md

 The reference deployment for Corda Enterprise Network Manager runs on [Kubernetes](https://kubernetes.io/) hosted on Microsoft Azure Cloud.
 You must have an active Azure subscription to be able to deploy CENM.
 Microsoft Azure provides a dedicated service to deploy a Kubernetes cluster - [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).
 The Kubernetes cluster must have access to a private Docker repository to obtain CENM Docker images.

-* The CENM Command-Line Interface (CLI) tool is required so you can connect to, and manage CENM (however, this is not required for deployment).
+* The CENM Command-Line Interface (CLI) tool is required to connect to and manage CENM.
+It is not required for deployment.

 {{< note >}}